Haiti at the CONCACAF Gold Cup: 1973 CONCACAF Championship

 1973 was the first of five times where the tournament was played as the final round of the CONCACAF World Cup qualifiers.
 It was also the first time this round was played as a "Hexagonal" – six times playing each other in a round-robin.
 This format has established itself in CONCACAF World Cup qualifiers since then.

-The Haitian home tournament was held from November 29th to December 18th, 1973.
+The Haitian home tournament was held from 29 November to 18 December 1973.
 The title holders and favorites from Mexico started off with two draws, against Guatemala and Honduras, and only won their third match against the Netherlands Antilles.
-Haiti on the other hand kept winning and after their fourth consecutive victory, a 2–1 over Guatemala with two goals by Emmanuel Sanon, the tournament standings were as follows:
+Haiti on the other hand kept winning and after their fourth consecutive victory, a 2–1 win over Guatemala with two goals by Emmanuel Sanon, the tournament standings were as follows:

 With Mexico being a match and four points down, they would have had to win their next match, and then defeat Haiti in an all-or-nothing final on the last day.
-However, Mexico surprisingly lost 0–4 to Trinidad and Tobago, Mexico's highest defeat ever at a continental championship as of 2017, and Haiti was certain to win the tournament and qualify for the 1974 FIFA World Cup.
+However, Mexico surprisingly lost 0–4 to Trinidad and Tobago, Mexico's highest defeat ever at a continental championship, and Haiti was certain to win the tournament and qualify for the 1974 FIFA World Cup.

 Haiti lost their final match 0–1 to Mexico, with the end table as follows: